mvolkmann/blog/src/smalltalk/41-morphic.md

 ```

 Instances of `PlacedMorph` subclasses have a `location` instance variable.
-If the morph only has a location and has not be rotated or scaled
+If the `Morph` only has a location and has not be rotated or scaled
 then `location` will hold a `MorphicTranslation` object
 with `deltaX` and `deltaY` instance variables.
-If the morph has been rotated or scaled
+If the `Morph` has been rotated or scaled
 then `location` will hold an `AffineTranslation` object
 with `scale`, `degrees`, and `translation` instance variables.